aakechin/cutPrimers/README.md

 curPrimers is a tool for trimming primer sequences from amplicon based NGS reads

 ## Requirements
+### Linux
 cutPrimers works on the Python3+ and requires the following packages:
 * **Biopython** - you can install it with: `sudo apt-get install python3-biopython`
 * **regex** - you can install it with: `sudo apt-get install python3-regex`
 * **argparse** - you can install it with: `sudo apt-get install python3-argparse`
+### Windows
+For use on windows download and install python3.6 from www.python.org/downloads/ (remember to check "Add python to PATH") If you do not have Visual Studio C++ already installed, download and install it from www.landinghub.visualstudio.com/visual-cpp-build-tools/
+After that install the followong packages with respective commands in command line:
+* **Biopython** - with: `python -m pip install biopython`
+* **regex** - you can install it with: `python -m pip install regex`
+* **argparse** - you can install it with: `python -m pip install argparse`

 ## Installation
 cutPrimers does not require any installations